 When business prospects are positive, the innovation-focused sales manager will roll out a new CRM solution, train the entire sales staff, or create a lavish incentive plan.
 In other words, cash in the pocket fuels the motivation for innovation.
 Unfortunately, these managers mistake innovation for improvement.
 In today’s challenging economic environment, ongoing improvement may be a more desirable alternative.

-Here are five areas sales manager can focus on to perpetuate improvement efforts.
+To avoid this, learn the five areas a sales manager can focus on to perpetuate sales improvement efforts.

-First, improve your measurement methods.
-Start with better sales forecasting, measure the closing ratio per salesperson, research how many leads you need to close one sale.
-Better measurement of activity leads to a better understanding of what causes better results.
+Sales Improvement Effort One: Incorporate better sales forecasting by researching current sales activities.
+Measure the closing ratio per sales rep and then research how many leads you need to close one deal.
+Afterall, better measurement of activity leads to a better understanding of what brings results.

-Second, improve your sales process.
-Look at every component and get your team to identify a better way to perform each task.
+Sales Improvement Effort Two: Look at every nook and cranny of your sales process and ask your sales team to identify a better, more efficient, way to perform each task.